Skip to main content

 Pexels

-This move will target all three glute muscles while simultaneously working the quads and can be completed at home or outside if you don’t have access to a gym.
-Stay as low as possible throughout the duration of the movement to really engage your entire lower body.
+This move targets all three glute muscles while simultaneously working the quads and can be completed at home or outside if you don’t have access to a gym.
+Stay as low as possible throughout the movement to engage your entire lower body.

 Equipment: Strong loop resistance band